 American author Naomi Wolf piques interest immediately with her first person confession; she creates a sense of community with her claim that “most Western women” share her “guilty pleasure”, a phrase that – along with “incredible temptation”— also promises a little prurience along with the analysis to come about sweat shop labour.
 Globe and Mail – 5 July 2010

-Here are some other ideas about how to begin, taken from columns and op eds written by Informed Opinions trainer, Shari Graydon.
+Here are some other ideas about how to begin, taken from columns and op eds written by Informed Opinions’ trainer, Shari Graydon.

-Wife beating is up in Windsor.
+Domestic violence aimed at women is up in Windsor.

 (on the social costs of casinos)

 Hands up: how many readers would willingly attend an international conference if the experience was likely to include an inconveniently remote location; a government-imposed nightly curfew; a cruel shortage of toilets; woefully inadequate accommodation; and unusually suspicious treatment by the locals?